aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-table-manipulation/change-table-style/_index.md

 ## FAQs
 ### Where can I find the documentation for Aspose.Note for Java?
-Visit the [official documentation](https://reference.aspose.com/note/java/) for comprehensive guidance.
+Visit the [documentation](https://reference.aspose.com/note/java/) for comprehensive guidance.
 ### How can I obtain a temporary license for Aspose.Note for Java?
 Follow this [link](https://purchase.aspose.com/temporary-license/) to acquire a temporary license.
 ### Is there a free trial available for Aspose.Note for Java?